-BY CLICKING ON THE "I AGREE" BUTTON OR A SIMILAR AFFIRMATION, OR BY ACKNOWLEDGING ACCEPTANCE OF THE AGREEMENT BY ANY OTHER METHOD ALLOWED BY MBC, OR BY USING OR ACCESSING THE SERVICE VIA A COMPUTER OR A MOBILE APPLICATION, MERCHANT ACKNOWLEDGES AND AGREES THAT: (I) IT HAS REVIEWED AND UNDERSTANDS THE AGREEMENT; (II) IT AGREES TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS OF THE AGREEMENT; AND (III) ITS USE OF THE SERVICE WILL BE GOVERNED BY THIS AGREEMENT.
+BY CLICKING ON THE "I AGREE" BUTTON OR A SIMILAR AFFIRMATION, OR BY ACKNOWLEDGING ACCEPTANCE OF THE AGREEMENT BY ANY OTHER METHOD ALLOWED BY THE COMPANY, OR BY USING OR ACCESSING THE SERVICE VIA A COMPUTER OR A MOBILE APPLICATION, MERCHANT ACKNOWLEDGES AND AGREES THAT: (I) IT HAS REVIEWED AND UNDERSTANDS THE AGREEMENT; (II) IT AGREES TO BE LEGALLY BOUND BY THE TERMS AND CONDITIONS OF THE AGREEMENT; AND (III) ITS USE OF THE SERVICE WILL BE GOVERNED BY THIS AGREEMENT.

-    This Agreement was last updated on: March 17, 2016
+This Agreement was last updated on: October 15, 2018

 The parties agree as follows:

 Merchant's Capacity and Authority.
 Merchant represents and warrants that the person executing this Agreement is 18 years of age or older, has the legal authority to accept this Agreement, and that such acceptance will be binding on Merchant.